-As a general rule, Directors are provided with complete information related to agenda items about seven days before each meeting to allow adequate time for review.
+Directors are provided with complete information related to agenda items in a timely manner before each meeting to allow adequate time for review.
 Directors are also equipped with electronic tablets that allow secured access to Board and Board Committee meeting materials.
 Information provided includes background information on matters to be addressed by the Board, copies of disclosure documents, monthly internal financial statements, risk management reports, operating plans, forecasts, and reports of variances from operating plans and forecasts.